bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/create-signed-ipa-for-xcode.md

 * `Certificate and profile installer` if you uploaded your Provisioning Profiles manually.
 * `iOS Auto Provisioning` if you connected your Bitrise account to your Apple Developer account for automatic provisioning.

-{% include message_box.html type="important" title="My message" content="You always need to upload at least a Developer certificate and, if you don't use iOS Auto Provisioning, a Development type Provisioning Profile!
+{% include message_box.html type="important" title="Development profile and certificate" content="You always need to upload at least a Developer certificate and a Development type Provisioning Profile!
 That is necessary for our Xcode Steps to be able to test and build your apps properly."%}

 If you're all set, proceed to setting up IPA export in your workflow: